brainlife/docs/docs/apps/helloworld.md

 chmod +x main
 ```

-!!! hint
+!!!
+Hint
     [`jq`](https://stedolan.github.io/jq/) is a command line tool used to parse a small JSON file and pull values out of it.
-You can install it on your machine by running something like `apt-get install jq` or `yum install jq` depending on your Opeerative System (OS) or OS distribution.
-All Brainlife computational resources will need to have common binaries installed including `bash`, `jq`, and `singularity`.
+You can install it on your machine by running something like `apt-get install jq` or `yum install jq` or `brew install jq` depending on your Operative System (OS) or OS distribution.
+Also note that thee Brainlife computational resources (Cloud) wheere that App will need to run, will need to have common binaries installed including `bash`, `jq`, and `singularity`.

 !!!
 Mac Users
     You will need to have [the XCODE, Apple Development Tools](https://developer.apple.com/xcode/) and [homebrew](https://brew.sh/) to install `jq`.
 Once Xcode is installed run this command `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` and then this command `brew install jq` in a terminal.